webrecorder/warcio/README.rst

     ...

-When using WARC 1.1, the main difference is that the ``WARC-Date`` timestamp header will be written with millisecond precision, while WARC 1.0 only supports second precision.
+When using WARC 1.1, the main difference is that the ``WARC-Date`` timestamp header will be written with microsecond precision, while WARC 1.0 only supports second precision.

 WARC 1.0: